 You see, your E.O.S. communicates directly with your value system on a daily basis.
 Have you ever paid it forward in a small way?
 Perhaps you’ve paid for the coffee for the person behind you in line, only to get that warm feeling within.
 Your E.O.S has sent the signal that you’ve done something in alignment with your values.
 Conversely, your unique E.O.S. will send signals to you in the form of disconcerting feelings when something is awry.

-Before I became a therapist, I pursued a career in film working in editing and music supervision for movie trailer houses.
-Each day was a battle to get out of bed, but I brushed it off as a “normal” experience to working.
-At night I was left with a nagging feeling of mixed anxiety and general unease that I would then choose to escape through distractions.
+Before I became a therapist, I pursued a career in film.
+I worked in editing and music supervision for movie trailer houses.
+Each day was a battle to get out of bed, but I brushed it off as a :normal” working experience.
+At night, I was left with a nagging feeling of mixed anxiety and general unease that I would then choose to escape through distractions.
 The nagging feeling never went away.
 In fact, it got bigger, and more persistent.
 “This work is not fulfilling, and I cannot spend so much of my time in this way.”
 There it was, the big, scary, thought that I tried to pretend didn’t exist, but did exist.

 When I finally decided to face that uneasy feeling, I was reluctantly forced to make a big life decision: to do what I truly wanted, and what I truly wanted was a job with more meaning.
 This was no easy choice, which is why I fought my E.O.S. for years before giving in.
 Choosing to listen to the signals my E.O.S was sending out ultimately forced me to pull a “180” on my life.
 It required me to get an additional degree in psychology and to go on to graduate school.